Ernesto de León

 Biography

-Hello!
-I’m a PhD candidate in political communication at the Institute of Communication and Media Studies at the University of Bern, in Switzerland.
-Currently, I’m part of the research project “Reciprocal relations between populist radical-right attitudes and political information behavior” led by Prof Dr Silke Adam (supervisor) at the University of Bern, and Prof Dr Michaela Maier at the University of Koblenz-Landau.
-Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science (research) at the University of Amsterdam.
+Currently, I am a postdoctoral research fellow at the University of Amsterdam and part of the Public Values in the Algorithmic Society consortium.
+I hold a PhD in communication science from the Institute of Communication and Media Studies at the University of Bern, in Switzerland.
+Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science at the University of Amsterdam.

 Research

 My research focuses on political information flows in a digital age and its effects on political attitudes.
-It has been published in internationally-aclaimed journals, such as the International Journal of Press/Politics and Social Media + Society.
-In these projects, I make use of computational methodologies to explore web behaviour, social media use, and to conduct large-scale automated content analyses through text-as-data approaches.
+In these projects, I make use of computational methodologies to explore web behaviour, use of algorithmic intermediaries to news (such as social media and search engines), and to conduct large-scale automated content analyses through text-as-data approaches.

 I classify my research into three main branches:

-• Individual access to political information: Using a combination of survey and digital trace data, I aim to understand how people access political information.
-This work speaks to the areas of media exposure measurement, and accurate classification of political and hyperpartisan content.
+• 2.
+Individual access to political information: Using a combination of survey and digital trace data, I aim to understand how people use algorithmic intermediaries to access political information.
+This work speaks to the areas of algorithmic curation, media exposure measurement, and accurate classification of political and hyperpartisan content.

 Download my resumé.